 You’ll want to find a color palette that is easy to work with and also pay attention to fits the work together.
 Clothes in Paris in spring are easy in that regard because neutrals are so popular!
 Black, white, navy, gray, ivory, camel… all year long you’ll see them everywhere, paired smartly with beautiful, vibrant pops of color.
 Look for patterns and textures to add interest.
 I definitely recommend adding a scarf to your travel capsule wardrobe for Paris, but you might as well go shopping for one while you’re there!

-I’ve used black as a dominant neutral in this spring capsule wardrobe for Paris, but if that’s not your most flattering color you can always swap for navy or brown and adjust the colors of other items accordingly.
+I’ve used black as a dominant neutral in this spring capsule wardrobe for Paris, but if that’s not your most flattering color you can always swap for grey, navy or brown and adjust the colors of other items accordingly.

 Since the weather can vary, you’ll want to bring a light jacket that works with all of your outfit possibilities.